-8-month plan
+10-month plan

-Each semester's balance will be divided into four equal payments.
-For first semester, the first payment will be due by August 1 in order to keep a student's registration for classes.
-The remaining three payments will be due on September 25, October 25 and November 25.
+Each semester's balance will be divided into five payments.
+For first semester, the first payment will be due on July 25 in order to keep a student's registration for classes.
+The remaining four payments will be due on August 25, September 25, October 25 and November 25.

-At registration for second semester (in November) the balance for second semester will be divided into four equal payments due December 25, January 25, February 25 and March 25.
+At registration for second semester (in November) the balance for second semester will be divided into five payments due December 25, January 25, February 25, March 25 and April 25.